uncloud-registry/StorageBeat/er-post.md

 Local outages are a consequence of data loss.
 A typical feature of web3 storage systems is that a system of **storage proofs** provides some assurance that data remains available to the service provider.
 A local outage that is thought to be unrecoverable is called a **durability failure**.

-1. Storage services should essentially never lose data.
+1. Storage services ought to essentially never lose data.
 It can therefore be challenging to put a credible number to object loss rate on reasonably stable services.
    Tradcloud services report durability on the "nines" basis, where object loss rate per year is bounded by a power of ten.
 Though the basic methodology to achieve these numbers is documented,[^backblaze] such reports are not usually backed up by evidence or legal guarantees.[^hetzner-durability]
    In decentralised cloud, the global rate of node failure or data loss can be observed by tracking missed storage proofs.
 The tradcloud methodology could then be applied to extrapolate the observed rate to a formal probability of losing a replicated or otherwise expanded object distributed over the node population.[^codex]
 2. A service provider may publish storage proofs as evidence that they retain access to the data at that point.
 Attaching explicit incentives to storage proof publication is supposed to foster a population of providers who strive to retain access to client data in the future so that they may claim these incentives.
 Incentives may be in the form of revenue or the threat of collateral seizure ("slashing").